ngi644/openedx_auth0/README.md

 |  AUTH0_DOMAIN | **CopyThisFromYourAuth0Console**  | Key-Value Pair  | in **FEATURES**  |
 |  ENABLE_THIRD_PARTY_AUTH |  true | Boolean  | in **FEATURES**  |

-*Also Keep your ClientID & ClientSecret ready.
+*I had to create ADDL_INSTALLED_APPS key as it was not existing before *Also Keep your ClientID & ClientSecret ready.

 ### For Older Releases